addrummond/imask/README.markdown

         }
     }

+Lines beggining with # are stripped prior to the JSON parse.
 The `popUseSSL` key can be set to true to have the POP server use SSL.
 If the `imapUseSSL` key is set to true, imask attempts to connect to the IMAP server over SSL.
 If no log file is specified, imask logs to stdout and stderr.
 Once the configuration file is set up imask can be started as follows:

     node imask.js